Introduction

 • how to handle errors

-Below is an example of a promt to generate a full prototype of our PowerPoint to audio lesson tool.
+Below is an example of a prompt to generate a full prototype of our PowerPoint to audio lesson tool.
 It uses tags to make things clear for the LLM.
-At the very least such prompt will create a good code flow for the intended tool, from which you can debug, edit, improve.
+At the very least, such prompt will create a good code flow for the intended tool, from which you can debug, edit, improve.

 <task>